dvarnai/simillimum/README.md

 -Convert more gamedata to use dynamic offsets<br/>
 -Expose Trie iteration to plugins<br/>
 -Major improvements to the default plugins<br/>
--Add support for CSS to the ExtinguishEntity function<br/>
 -Add a universal way to change the players' name<br/>
 -Implement color code formatting to PrintToChat and PrintToChatAll<br/>